XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Finance expert

-• Wide selection of traditional Canadian and U.S. stocks, ETFs, mutual funds, options, and fixed income products
+• Broad range of Canadian and U.S. stocks, ETFs, mutual funds, options, and fixed income products

-• Integrated banking and investing features for Scotiabank clients
+• Integrated banking and investment for Scotiabank clients

-• High standard trading commission ($9.99/trade) compared to peers
+• High standard trading commissions compared to competitors ($9.99 per trade; $4.99 for active traders)

-• No copy trading, social trading, or advanced automation/APIs
+• No copy trading, social trading, or API tools

 Scotia iTradeScotia iTrade